mirage/mirage-www/tmpl/wiki/hello-world.md

 We have a custom configuration key defining which TCP port to listen for connections on.
 The network device is derived from `default_network`, a function provided by Mirage which will choose a reasonable default based on the target the user chooses to pass to `mirage configure` - just like the reasonable default provided by `generic_kv_ro` in the previous example.

 `generic_stackv4` attempts to build a sensible network stack on top of the physical interface given by `default_network`.
-There are quite a few configuration keys exposed when `generic_stackv4` is given related to networking configuration -- for a full list, try `mirage help configure` in the `device-usage/network` directory.
+There are quite a few configuration keys exposed when `generic_stackv4` is given related to networking configuration—for a full list, try `mirage help configure` in the `device-usage/network` directory.

 #### Unix / Socket networking